PhilKershaw/phil.kershaw.ooo/content/_index.md

   </header>
   <div class="card-content">
     <div class="inner">
-      I joined IntechnologyWIFI as an Integration Developer tasked with working with <a href="https://www.list.co.uk/" title="The List website">The List</a> to import their events data for exposure via a mobile app.
-The relationship with The List saw me performing more of a consultation role an advising on the expose of their data via an HTTP API.
-My role in the team involved working closely with Android and iOS developers to ensure imported data, in turn, presented to the mobile apps in the most efficient manner.
+      <p>I joined IntechnologyWIFI as an Integration Developer within an early Scrum team, tasked with working with  <a href="https://www.list.co.uk/" title="The List website">The List</a> to import their events data for exposure via a mobile app.
+The relationship with The List saw me performing more of a consultation role and advising on the exposure of their data via an HTTP API.
+My role in the team involved working closely with Android and iOS developers to ensure imported data, in turn, presented to the mobile apps in the most efficient manner.</p>

+      <p>The project called upon my previous experience of Python and saw me produce a CLI program which interfaced with the API, sanitised the data and finally stored the data and; a HTTP API using the Django framework for exposing said data to the mobile app.</p>
     </div>
   </div>
 </div>